Inbound Marketing and the Customer Journey: 2 Buzzwords Worth Paying Attention To

 Customer journey is the new reality.
 The Internet saw to that when it dealt brand loyalty a death blow.
 Brands cannot expect customers to stay with them today because they delighted them yesterday.
 The consumer sentiment is largely, ‘what have you done for me lately’ and not ‘I love what you did for me two years ago.’

-Even if your brand doesn’t run TV commercials, buy outdoor billboards or purchase air time on satellite radio, you might be guilty of designing your marketing strategy with a broadcast mindset instead of an inbound mindset.
+Even if your brand doesn’t run TV commercials, buy outdoor billboards or purchase air time on satellite radio, you might be guilty of designing your marketing strategy with a broadcast mindset instead of an inbound marketing mindset.

 What’s the difference?